When we say the term “Digital Transformation,” what do we actually mean?

-I’ve been in the IT industry for over 30 years and have been in the fortunate position of witnessing the information technology revolution at first hand.
+I’ve been in the IT industry for over 30 years and have been in the fortunate position of witnessing the information technology revolution at first hand, and the impact that a powerful digital transformation strategy can have.

 My first job was working for a furniture retailer in computer operations, (Honeywell DPS8 in case you were wondering).
 Thousands of paper sales orders were posted to the HQ, arriving in mail bags full of order slips.
 These had to be manually entered into a minicomputer system by an army of women, (the position was open to anyone, but no men ever applied).